situmtech/react-native/README.md

 ## Setup your account

 In this tutorial, we will guide you step by step to set up your first React Native application using Situm React Native Plugin.
-Before starting to write code, we recommend you to set up an account in our Dashboard (https://dashboard.situm.es), retrieve your API KEY and configure your first building.
+Before starting to write code, we recommend you to set up an account in our [Dashboard](https://dashboard.situm.es), retrieve your API KEY and configure your first building.

 1. Go to the [sign in form](http://dashboard.situm.es/accounts/register) and enter your username and password to sign in.